-More than 90 per cent of Fortum’s energy production in Russia is based on natural gas.
 Fortum has eight thermal power plants in Russia, the majority of them are natural gas-fired combined heat and power (CHP) plants.
-Fortum’s capacity is the most modern and efficient in the markets.
 The power plants are located in the Tyumen and Khanty-Mansiysk areas of western Siberia and in the Chelyabinsk area of the Urals.

-Additionally, Fortum has a 29.5% holding in TGC-1, which owns and operates thermal and hydropower in north-west Russia and a heat distribution network in St. Petersburg.
+The electricity production capacity was 4,928 MW and heat production capacity was 8,437 MW in 2020.
+Additionally, Fortum has over 29.5 per cent holding in TGC-1, which owns and operates thermal and hydropower in north-west Russia and a heat distribution network in St. Petersburg.